monoklabs/monok-docs/docs/integrations.rst

 2. Go to your `monok profile`__ and add the url of your Wordpress admin to your list of wordpress websites.

-3. To enable the ability to directly publish from Monok to your wordpress website, you will need to go to the monok settings page in your wordpress site, and insert your API-key.
+3. Go to the monok settings page in your wordpress site, and insert your API-key.

 .. image:: images/integrations.png